Oocyte competence prediction

 Doubled clinical pregnancy rate for Day 3 fresh SET

-Results of a prospective clinical study in Europe showed that in the Aurora Test arm with single day 3 embryo transfer, the clinical pregnancy rate increased from 27% to 63% in the first fresh transfer cycle in patients undergoing IVF-ICSI after stimulation with HP-hMG (Figure).
-In the two control arms patients had either day 3 or day 5 single embryo transfer with morphological scoring only.
+Results of our latest prospective clinical study in Europe showed that in the Aurora Test arm with single embryo transfer (SET) on day 3, the clinical pregnancy rate increased from 29% to 61% in the first fresh transfer cycle (ref.1).
+These were ICSI patients stimulated with HP-hMG.
+In the control arm patients also had day 3 single embryo transfer, but with morphological scoring only.

 Increased cumulative pregnancy rate

 In an earlier study (ref.2) cumulative rates were followed up and the Aurora Test also significantly increased the cumulative pregnancy rate from 56% to 78% in comparison to day 3 control group when the patient undergoes consecutive cycles.

 The live birth rate increased from 27% to 50% in comparison to day 3 control group.